When should you use vitamin C serum—morning or night?

 Think of slathering vitamin C in the morning and the nighttime as the best of both worlds.
 You get to reap the rewards of vitamin C's powerful antioxidant properties by essentially getting a double dose.

-In other words, once this limit has been reached, any extra product is essentially wasted (and it doesn't come cheap).
-So if you’re using a product that’s more gentle and has a lower percentage of vitamin C in it—like the La Roche-Posay Pure Vitamin C10 Serum—you’re good to use it twice a day.
+One thing that you do need to be aware of, though, is that the skin has a limit for absorbing vitamin C. Once this is reached, any extra product is essentially wasted (and it doesn't come cheap).
+So if you’re using a more gentle product that has a lower percentage of vitamin C in it—like La Roche-Posay Pure Vitamin C10 Serum—you’re good to use it twice a day.
 But if your chosen serum has a higher, more potent level in it, then it’s best to adopt a less is more approach and stick to using it just once.

-"Formulation matters, particularly with vitamin C as the active ingredient is relatively unstable and in time, the vitamin C becomes less “active”," says NHS dermatologist, Dr Bernard Ho (opens in new tab).
+"Formulation matters, particularly with vitamin C as the active ingredient is relatively unstable and in time, the vitamin C becomes less “active”," says NHS dermatologist, Dr Bernard Ho.
 "I would suggest looking at the manufacturers or product details as it will tell you how long they expect your vitamin C product to last and when to use it up by."

-So should you use vitamin C in the morning or night?
+So, should you use vitamin C in the morning or night?

 While it’s all down to your skin (and no one knows your skin better than you), most people prefer to apply vitamin C serums in the morning because of its antioxidant properties—which means it'll help to defend your skin against pollutants and free radicals that could otherwise damage it throughout the day.
 However, never forget to follow with SPF to protect your skin against the sun.